What are reactances and how are they used in electrical circuits.

 Article Guide

-Reactances are electrical components that oppose changes in electric current, and their understanding is essential for the analysis of alternating current circuits.
+Reactances are electrical components that oppose changes in electric current, and understanding them is essential for analyzing alternating current circuits.
 They are divided into two main types: inductive and capacitive.
-Inductive reactances, caused by inductors, generate a magnetic field when current passes through them, while capacitive reactances, produced by capacitors, store electrical energy in an electric field.
-This opposition does not manifest itself as resistance, since the reactance depends on the frequency of the alternating signal circulating through the circuit.
+Inductive reactances, caused by inductors, generate a magnetic field when current flows through them, while capacitive reactances, produced by capacitors, store electrical energy in an electric field.
+This opposition does not manifest itself as resistance, since the reactance depends on the frequency of the alternating current that circulates through the circuit.

-Within electrical circuits, reactances allow control the phase between voltage and current.
+In electrical circuits, reactances allow the phase between voltage and current to be controlled.
 The phase is essential for the correct functioning of systems such as electric motors and transformers.
-In this sense, a correct configuration of the reactances can improve efficiency and⁣ minimize energy losses.
+In this sense, a correct configuration of the reactances can improve efficiency and⁣ Minimize energy losses.
 Furthermore, the use of reactive elements in circuits facilitates signal filtration, since certain designs can block or allow the passage of different frequencies depending on their reactance.

 Reactance Type Main Function Effect on Circuits